 If we tell you we won’t pay for recommended care and services, you can file an appeal.
-There may be times when Anthem says we will deny, end or reduce a service we approved.
+There may be times when Anthem says we will deny, end, or reduce a service we approved.
 We may also say we won’t pay for all or part of the care your provider asked for.
-If this happens, we’ll send you a letter called a Notice of Action.
+If this happens, we’ll send you a letter called a Notice of Adverse Benefit Determination.

 How do I file an appeal?
-You can request an appeal by calling us, writing us a letter or sending us a completed Request for Appeal Review form.
-If you call us, you must follow up in writing within 10 calendar days of your call.
+You can request an appeal by calling us, writing us a letter, or sending us a completed Request for Appeal Review form.

 If you have more information to give us like medical records or provider letters, you can send it in with your request or letter or you can bring it to us in person.
 You can also ask us for more information to help you understand why we would not pay for the service requested.